hkalex/polymer-v2-reminder/README.md

 npm run start-docker
 ```

+After the docker container is up, the application is located at `http://localhost:8080`

 I am using Docker image `nginx:alpine`, because it is very light-weight and fast.
 The total size of `nginx:alpine` is only **15.5MB** .

-*If something work strangly in the future, please use `nginx:latest` image.*
+*If something doesn't work, please use `nginx:latest` image.*